 Our minimum SEO engagement is six months.
 This isn’t because we want to hold you hostage for six months (the bulk of our clients stick with us for longer).
 No, we do this because we know this is how long it can take to move the needle.

-Did you sleep on your SEO during the good times and now feel a bit behind the eightball?
+Did you sleep on your SEO post-pandemic and now feel behind the eightball?
 Don’t beat yourself up too much, it’s very common, it happens to lots of companies.

-We know you’re hustling to fill the hole left by COVID, but you also need to focus on the SEO long-game.
-Hustling provides business leads now; an ongoing SEO investment ensures the future upward trend of your business.
+We know you’re hustling to fill the hole left by COVID, but you also need to focus on the SEO long game.
+Hustling provides business leads now; an ongoing SEO investment ensures a future upward trend for your business.

 What Is SEO, Really?

 What do I mean by SEO or Search Engine Optimization?
 SEO is…